 Members of the Board of Commissioners are elected by all voters in the county, including those living inside towns and cities.
 County Commissioners are required by law to provide certain basic services and facilities to all citizens.
 Municipalities may choose to provide additional services or to augment services provided by the county.
 In Fayette County, each of the five municipalities has different types and levels of services and different arrangements with the county concerning services.Does the County Government provide services to citizens living within municipalities?

 Yes.
 There are many services that the County Government does provide for all citizens of the county.
 To name a few, the list includes the court system and related services, jail and detention services, public safety services to some municipalities; significant public works services, some code enforcement services, a considerable amount of recreation activities; library services, tax assessment and collection for all municipalities and the Board of Education, and other services.

 No. The Board of Education is an entirely separate entity consisting of a body of individuals who are elected by the voters of Fayette County.
 The Board of Education establishes its own budget and is in no way responsible to the Board of Commissioners for any of its activities.
 Inquiries concerning education matters should be directed to the Office of the Board of Education.

 Complete information concerning the duties and responsibilities of County Commissioners can be obtained by contacting the Office of the Board of Commissioners.
-The Board’s County Clerk, Mr. Floyd Jones, can assist you in answering your questions and providing you with additional information.
-Mr. Jones can be contacted at the Commission Office at (770) 305-5102, or by visiting the Office of the Board of Commissioners located at 140 Stonewall Avenue West, Suite 100, in the Fayette County Administrative Complex (also known as Stonewall Village) in downtown Fayetteville.
-His email address is firstname.lastname@example.org.
+The Board's County Clerk, Tameca Smith, can assist you in answering your questions and providing you with additional information.
+She can be contacted at the Commission Office at (770) 305-5103, or by visiting the Office of the Board of Commissioners located at 140 Stonewall Avenue West, Suite 100, in the Fayette County Administrative Complex in downtown Fayetteville.
+Her email address firstname.lastname@example.org.